joseph-liew/Diverse-Assign/site/pilot_study/README.md

 ![Figure 3: Top algorithm variants: violin plot comparisons](https://github.com/joseph-liew/Diverse-Assign/blob/main/site/images/pilot_study/pilot_v030_fig3.PNG)

 ## Discussion
 The results indicated that *Diverse-Assign* v.0.30 greatly outperformed pseudorandom shuffling in all tested data topologies.
-Depending data topology, could achieve a higher maximum delta diversity by 15,900x.
-Also, results indicate that *Diverse-Assign's* assignments were  reproducible. *Diverse-Assign* can converge on the maximum delta diversity with high reproducibility and negligible SEM.
+Depending on data topology, could achieve a higher maximum delta diversity by 15,900x.
+Also, *Diverse-Assign's* assignments were reproducible. *Diverse-Assign* converged on the maximum delta diversity with high reproducibility and negligible SEM.
 Last but not least, *Diverse-Assign* avoided the formation of groups with homogenous features, a key flaw of pseudorandom and sequential assignment methods.

 *Diverse-Assign's* combination of several components was designed to support a broad range of data topologies.
 This is to avoid limiting its application by over-specialisation to a narrow range.
 The results also showed that the number of algorithms included were not extraneous.
 In half of the post-hoc tests, *Diverse-Assign* performed the same or better than just using one of the component algorithm.
 The plateau detection heuristic also enabled to *Diverse-Assign* to navigate beyond sub-optimal plateaus.